7+ Best Cloud Security Tips to Keep Your Data Safe in the Cloud [Guide for 2023]

 Manier times credentials and confidential information get exposed to third parties due to the negligence of employees.
 Sometimes, they share the devices with their friends and relatives that they use to access the cloud.
 Using this advantage even his closest relatives can steal crucial information from the network.

-When any of your employees switch his job and goes somewhere else, don’t just give him a friendly farewell, but also make sure he has no more access to your network.
+When any of your employees switch jobs and goes somewhere else, don’t just give him a friendly farewell, but also make sure he has no more access to your network.
 Otherwise, your cloud security will be at high risk.

 Because he can easily steal your valuable data and sell it to the wrong people for money.
 Even you cannot hold him accountable for that.
 If you aren’t experienced in how to do that, better hire a professional.